Statistics Project and Dissertation STATS5029P

 - Available to Erasmus Students: No

-This project provides Master's-level students in Statistics with an opportunity to carry out an independent piece of data analysis, and to present their investigation in the form of a talk and a dissertation.
+This project provides Master's-level students in Statistics with an opportunity to carry out an independent piece of data analysis, and to present their investigation in the form of a dissertation.

 Requirements of Entry